By Tim Lambert

 Like all early 19th century towns Loughborough was dirty and unsanitary.
 In 1848 it suffered an outbreak of cholera.
 However, in 1849 a Board of Health was formed and in the second half of the 19th century things improved.
 A clean water supply was created in Loughborough in 1870.

 During the 20th century, the population of Loughborough continued to grow rapidly.
 In 1901 it was 21,000.
 By 1951 it was almost 37,000.
 Meanwhile, the Carnegie Library was built in 1905.

-In 1809 a man named John Heathcoat invented a lace-making machine and began production in Loughborough.
+In 1809 a man named John Heathcoat invented the lace-making machine and began production in Loughborough.
 However, his new invention was unpopular with men called Luddites who feared it would take away their jobs.
 In 1816 Luddites destroyed Heathcoat’s machines.
 As a result, he moved to Devon.

 However, from the mid-19th century, there was a bell founding industry in Loughborough.
 From the late 19th century an engineering industry grew up in the town.
-In the 20th century, Loughborough was noted for its engineering industry and its pharmaceuticals industry.
+In the 20th century, Loughborough was noted for its engineering industry and its pharmaceutical industry.

 In 1916 a Zeppelin raid on Loughborough killed 10 people.
 Furthermore, 480 servicemen from the town died in the war.
 In 1923 Carillon Tower was erected as a memorial to them.

 The council built the Shelthorpe estate in the late 1920s and 1930s and Loughborough University was founded in 1966.
 Carillon Court Shopping Centre first opened in 1972.
 It was refurbished in 1992.
 Then in 1998, a bronze sculpture called The Sock by Shona Kinloch was unveiled in Loughborough.
 Charnwood Museum opened in 1999.

 Today Loughborough is a thriving town.
 The population of Loughborough is 57,000.